-1020.2 Individual Directors cannot give policy direction to the General Manager or other staff.
+1020.2 Individual Directors cannot directly assign work to the General Manager or other staff.
 Individual Directors may request information and/or updates on District projects.
 Board initiated projects will follow organizational channels, through the General Manager, unless there is an emergency.
 As no formal procedure will answer all cases, the following should be considered as a guide and used with restraint and judgment:

-At the discretion of the General Manager, specific employees can be designated as "Confidential Employees" and consistent with Section 3120.4.2.
+- Directors should clear all short-term requests of staff with the General Manager prior to contacting individual members of the staff.
+In most cases, the General Manager should direct and handle the request for the Director.
+At the discretion of the General Manager, specific employees can be designated as "Confidential Employees" consistent with Section 3120.4.2.
 These employees will have access to all records, investigations and legal documents and will not divulge any contents to any person except as required by law.
-Any violation shall be cause for discipline including termination.
+Any violation shall be cause for discipline including termination. - If an individual director believes that information or other work is required before that director can request it from the Board at a properly noticed meeting, that director may request the Board President to work with the General Manager to accommodate the request as appropriate in light of the District's resources and the Board's priorities.

-J020.3 At Board meetings and other public meetings, respectful communication is expected.
+1020.3 At Board meetings and other public meetings, respectful communication is expected.
 Staff is encouraged to give their professional recommendations, and the Board should recognize that staff may make recommendations that could be viewed as unpopular with the public and with individual Board members.
 Board members may request clarification and ask questions of staff at public meetings, and Directors are encouraged to participate in healthy discussions regarding items under discussion on the Agenda.
 However, Directors should refrain from debate with staff at Board meetings about staff recommendations or other items being discussed.
 The Board of Directors, as the decision maker, is free to reject or modify a staff recommendation and the Board's wishes will be implemented by staff even if contrary to a staff recommendation.